-My parents and grandparents, who loved the bush, set the tone for my early childhood and indeed my entire career.
-Many trips to the Kruger National Park and walking in the majestic Matopos Hills of Zimbabwe with my grandfather while tracking white rhino at age 10 instilled a deep love and understanding for the natural environment in me.
+My parents and grandparents, who loved the bush, set the tone for my early childhood and, indeed, my entire career.
+Many trips to the Kruger National Park and Zimbabwe instilled a deep love and understanding in me for the natural environment.
 Being schooled in the suburbs of Johannesburg and attaining a BSc Honours in Environmental Science degree from the University of Cape Town merely made me long for the bush even more.

 I qualified as a safari guide from the renowned &Beyond Inkwazi Ranger Training based in Phinda Private Game Reserve in early 2008.
-The diversity of this beautiful reserve, with its myriad habitats, unbeatable birdlife and incredible mammal viewing, became my classroom and base for the next almost seven years.
-I worked at all six lodges within the reserve and spent three years based at an exclusive sole-use villa.
+I worked at all six lodges within the reserve and spent three years based at an exclusive sole-use villa; as well as progressing to head ranger and mentor for trainee guides.
 I also worked for a short while in the Sabi Sand Game Reserve, which shares an unfenced border with Kruger.
-Working for &Beyond allowed me to travel extensively - from climbing the dunes of Sossusvlei in Namibia, punting a mokoro in the Okavango Delta in Botswana, and following the Great Wildebeest Migration on the Serengeti Plains in Tanzania.

-Having left &Beyond, I enjoyed some time guiding in different parts of South Africa.
+I left &Beyond after 7 years, and enjoyed some time guiding in different parts of South Africa.
 By the end of 2016 I had guided in 13 lodges across this varied country of ours.
-Having settled in Cape Town and looking for a new challenge whereby I could combine my passion and knowledge for travel within Africa and then share this with potential visitors, made joining Go2Africa an easy fit.
+Having settled in Cape Town and looking for a new challenge whereby I could combine my passion and knowledge for travel within Africa, and then share this with potential visitors, made joining Go2Africa an easy fit.

 Sundowner of Choice